LionCityGaming/poster-search/README.md

 - Users who contributed to feature requests and testing
 - Inspiration from similar image organization tools
-- DAPS community for feedback and testing
+- DAPS community for feedback and testing on the enhanced interactive interface